 Data analysis yields key information that identifies the gaps between desired and current job performance as well as between desired and current knowledge and skill levels so that the ultimate training design will target those gaps.
 Understanding the magnitude of these gaps also assists the needs assessor in assigning priorities to the various issues that must be addressed.

 Step 5.
 Identify Potential Training Solutions

 At this point in the process, potential training initiatives have usually been identified by either the needs assessor or the client.
-Sometimes the needs assessors will approach their clients to share discoveries they made during organizational scanning, and sometimes the clients make the first move.
+Sometimes the needs assessors will approach their clients to share discoveries, and sometimes the clients make the first move.

 Step 6.
 Deliver Data Analysis Feedback

 The needs assessor makes a presentation or generates a report for the client detailing data analysis, training recommendations for design and delivery, and nontraining recommendations (recommendations to resolve issues that are not caused by knowledge or skill deficiencies).
 This is a crucial step because gaining buy-in is critical when it comes to proving the importance of a needs assessment.
 A 2018 ATD whitepaper found that only 56 percent of organizations conduct needs assessments.